Avunculate marriage: Christianity

-Among medieval and especially early-modern Christians, a marriage between a woman and the sibling of a parent was not always interpreted as violating Leviticus 18; this was especially so among the royal houses of Europe, and in Catholic countries a papal dispensation could be obtained to allow such a marriage.
+Among medieval and especially early-modern Christians, a marriage between a woman and the sibling of a parent was not always interpreted as violating Leviticus 18.
+This was especially so among the royal houses of Europe, and in Catholic countries a papal dispensation could be obtained to allow such a marriage.

 Islam

-Marriage between an uncle and his niece is forbidden in Islam if they are blood relatives.
+Marriage between an uncle and his niece, or an aunt and her nephew, are completely forbidden in Islam if they are blood relatives.

-Medieval European royals
+Early Modern European royals

 Avunculate marriages were prominent in the House of Habsburg.
 For example, Charles II of Spain was the son of an uncle and niece, Philip IV and Mariana of Austria; in turn, both of Philip's parents (and therefore both of Mariana's maternal grandparents) were the children of uncle-niece marriages, one of which also produced Mariana's paternal grandfather.
 As a result, instead of Charles' parents, grandparents, great-grandparents, great-great-grandparents, great-great-great-grandparents, and great-great-great-great-grandparents adding up to 126 different individuals, they numbered only 50.

 Hindus in South India

 Avunculate marriage was common among Hindus in South India except Kerala.
 Currently, it is mostly practiced in rural and small to medium cities.
 The most common form is where the elder daughter is married away to her youngest maternal uncle.
 The wedding is usually called Maman Kalyanam (Thai Maman Kalyanam in Tamil Nadu).
 It was culturally preferred for at least one daughter to be married to an uncle.
-This is extensively featured as a plot device in many South Indian movies, such as Thaamirabharani (2007) and Thai Maaman (1994).
+This is extensively featured as a plot device in many South Indian movies, such as Thai Maaman (1994).